Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Anthony Cole Shotgun special now correctly collateraly damages all neutral units in the bullet cloud projectile path
 - Governor Whirling Blade special now correctly deals area damage to all neutral units in range
 - Governor Whirling Blade special area effect range increased to double the previous value
+- Babbage radius increased from 20 to 30
+- Bela radius increased from 20 to 30
+- Cole radius increased from 20 to 30
+- Larry radius increased from 30 to 35
+- Livingstone radius increased from 20 to 30
+- Lovelace radius increased from 20 to 30
+- Mayor radius increased from 20 to 30
+- Schliemann zombie radius increased from 20 to 40
+- Stiina (infantry) radius increased from 20 to 30
+- Stina (animal) radius increased from 25 to 30
+- Miyagi eadius increased from 25 to 30
+- Tarna radius increased from 20 to 30
+- Tesla radius increased from 20 to 30
+- Babbage mobile suit radius increased from 20 to 30

 Dustriders:
 - Epoch 2 research cost updated from 200/200/100/15 to 300/300/0/10